EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

-Then download the [latest production-ready release](https://github.com/EuroLinux/eurolinux-migration-scripts/archive/refs/heads/master.zip) of the project containing the migration script.
+Then download the [latest production-ready release](https://github.com/EuroLinux/eurolinux-migration-scripts/archive/refs/heads/master.zip) of the project containing the script.
 Unpack the release, visit the unpacked directory and run the script - usually this will require right-clicking in the current directory, using the 'Open in Terminal' option and running this command: